GlVerdugo/ProyectoFinal/heart_disease_prediction/README.md

 * Create a virtual environment with Python 3.10 (Windows):

     1. Run the following command to install the virtual environment: py3.10 -m venv venv310

-2. Activate the virtual environment: Go to the SCRIPT folder and run the file .\activate:
+    2. Activate the virtual environment: Go to the SCRIPT folder and run the file:
+    .\activate

     3. Once the virtual environment is activated, you can install the packages necessary for machine learning by running the following command (you need a requierement.txt file): pip install -r requirements.txt